Is there ever a bad time for Corporate Massage? We suggest there might be!

 In short they feel great!
 Positive Anticipation cannot help but initiate this.

-The ultimate result of unannounced visits are half-baked results for you and very often the less than impressed intended recipients … (“Why didn’t you tell me!”)
+Too often, the ultimate result of unannounced visits are half-baked results for you and very often the less than impressed intended recipients … (“Why didn’t you tell me!”)